-- use of certain drugs including amphetamines and MDMA (ecstasy)
+- the use of certain drugs including amphetamines and MDMA, which is often called "ecstasy"

 - extreme physical exertion

-Signs and symptoms of ICH vary depending on the type, but usually include:
+The signs and symptoms of ICH vary depending on the type, but they usually include:

-- headache, associated with a recent blow to the head
+- a headache associated with a recent blow to your head

 - vomiting more than twice in 24 hours

 ICH in a child can indicate child abuse.
-The damage may have been caused by a blow to the head or by shaking the child (which can lead to shaken baby syndrome—when violent shaking leads to serious brain damage in a child).
+The damage may be the result of a blow to the head or by shaking the child.
+This can lead to shaken baby syndrome, which occurs when violent shaking leads to serious brain damage in a child.